Mishra Dhatu Nigam: Facilities

-MIDHANI is also the only company to possess a 6000 Ton forging press in India.
+MIDHANI is also the only company to possess a 6000-ton forging press in India.

 MIDHANI has also set up a 4 MW solar power plant, spread over 20 acres of land, and generates 7,000 MWh/year of electricity with a projected saving of Rs 5 crore per year and reduction of 5,600 tonnes of carbon dioxide (CO_{2}) per year.
 It will cover up to 15 percent of the power requirements of the company from renewable sources.

 Current projects

-Wide Plate Mill
+Wide plate mill

-MIDHANI, Hyderabad, awarded a contract to Danieli for the design, manufacture, supply and installation of a complete, modern plate mill complex consisting of wide plate rolling mill and a modern plate treatment and finishing.
+MIDHANI, Hyderabad, awarded a contract to Danieli for the design, manufacture, supply, and installation of a complete, modern plate mill complex consisting of a wide plate rolling mill and a modern plate treatment and finishing.

 The new wide plate mill will be able to process metal plates up to 3100 mm wide and from 4 mm to 20 mm in thickness in a large range of special alloys, including titanium, super-alloys, stainless steel, HSLA steels, etc.

 Production for the first plates is scheduled to begin by the second half of 2019.

-Aluminium Alloy plant
+Aluminium alloy plant

 MIDHANI is planning to set up an aluminium alloy plant at Bodduvaripalem, 21 km from Nellore City, in Kodavalur mandal of SPSR Nellore district.

 The organisation is planning to invest between Rs.
 2,500 crore to Rs.
 3,000 crore on the facility.